mattyoung101/tamara/papers/slides/sandia_presentation.typ

 Mutation: Formally verify that TaMaRa-processed circuits correct SEUs (single bit only)
 #pause
 - Ensures TaMaRa does its job!

+#pause

+Also considering Beltrame's verification tool @Beltrame2015, and other literature on TMR formal verification.

 == Fuzzing
 TaMaRa must work for _all_ input circuits, so we need to test at scale.